Antique & Vintage Pocket Watches

 UK customers are unaffected, their watches will continue to be shipped by RM Special Deliver, fully insured.

-With the Salmon and Trout fishing season now getting underway in this part of the world I will no longer be working 6 or 7 days a week at watches, also this is meant to be a retirement business so I will be taking more days off, but I anticipate that a reasonable number of fresh watches will become available.
+With the Salmon and Trout fishing season well now underway in this part of the world I will no longer be working 6 or 7 days a week at watches, also this is meant to be a retirement business so I will be taking more days off, but I anticipate that a reasonable number of fresh watches will become available.
 I will only be shipping 4 days a week until the end of September, please see here for details

 Don’t see what you want?If you are looking for something I don’t have, perhaps one similar to a sold watch shown on the site or from a specific year, town or maker and it is within the general area I deal in e-mail me and if one comes up I’ll let you know – no obligation!